yogsototh/Scratch/content/html/en/blog/Efficient-Vim-knowledge.md

 ## Level 3 - Better.
 Stronger.
 Faster.

 Congratulation!
 If you managed to go until here, we can start the interresting stuff.
-At level 3, we'll only talk about command which are compatible in the old `vi`.
+At level 3, we'll only talk about command which are compatible in the old vi.

-Lets start by the first `vi` super-power.
+Lets start by the first vi super-power.
 Limit to repeat yourself (basic):

 1. `.` -> (dot) will repeat the last command,
 2. N&lt;command&gt; -> will do the command N times.